waltertamboer/api-documentation/source/guides/mollie-components/overview.rst

 #.
 Initialize the ``Mollie`` object.
 #.
 Create and mount the four Components for the four credit card fields (card holder, card number, expiry date and
    :abbr:`CVC (Card Verification Code)`).
 This will add the fields to your checkout.
 #.
-Add a ``submit`` event listener to your form to retrieve the ``cardToken`` when your customer has completed the
+Add a ``submit`` event listener to your form so you can create :doc:`Create Payment API </reference/v2/payments-api/create-payment>` or
-   checkout form.
+   :doc:`/reference/v2/orders-api/create-order` respectively for a JIT (just in time) checkout.
 #.
-Send the ``cardToken`` to your back end, by adding it to your form.
+Send the ``transactionID`` along with the amount and currency to the finalizeCreditCardPayment method
 #.
-From your back end, create a credit card Payment or Order with the ``cardToken`` using the
-   :doc:`Create Payment API </reference/v2/payments-api/create-payment>` or
-   :doc:`/reference/v2/orders-api/create-order` respectively.
+Mollie Components will figure out if 3 D secure is necessary and if so it will be presented to the merchant.
 #.
-If required, redirect the shopper to the URL returned by our API for 3-D Secure authentication.
+After 3 D secure is been handled correctly by the customer the payment will be captured.

 Mollie has created `example implementations <https://github.com/mollie/components-examples>`_ you can use to get started.